nextflow-io/training/docs/hello_nextflow/11_hello_nf-core-pipeline.md

 ch_samplesheet.dump(pretty: true)
 ```

+We can then run the pipeline with the additional argument `-dump-channels`.
+This will run `dump()`.
+It is great for development, because a normal user will not add this flag and thus not see the channel content:
 ```bash
 nextflow run . -profile docker,test --outdir results -dump-channels
 ```

-You notice we added `-dump-channels` to the run command.
-This will run `dump()`.
-It is great for development, because a normal user will not add this flag and thus not see the channel content.
+The output should look like this: We see that we have FastQ files as input and each pair of files is accompanied by some metadata: the `id` and whether or not it is single end:

 ```console title="Output"
 Launching `./main.nf` [evil_mestorf] DSL2 - revision: 11a3012ba7